Likeness30/AI_blog/README.md

 ## Usage
 * Sign up or log in.
 * Enter a YouTube video link.
-* Click Generate Blog Post and let the AI-powered tools handle the rest.
+* Click Create Blog Post and let the AI-powered tools handle the rest.
 * Review the generated post in the "All Blog Posts" section.

 ## Testing